Image source: Photospin

 3. Work your local newspapers.
-Even in the digital age, daily and weekly newspapers are still an incredible source of contact information and leads to potential customers.
+Even in the digital age, daily and weekly newspapers are still an incredible source of contact information and leads to potential new customers.
 Watch for names of people who have been promoted, who have won awards, who have opened new businesses, or who in any way may be potential customers.
 Send those people personalized mailings congratulating them on their success or telling them how interesting the article about them was.
 Include your company name and slogan plus any appropriate product information with your signature.
 (Example: Jane Smith, ABC Associates, Financial and Retirment Planning Help For Business Owners)

 6. Attend meetings and seminars that your prospects might attend.
 If you've been doing that and haven't made contacts that could lead to sales, try new networking groups.
 Look in the newspapers to see what other organizations hold events that might attract your target market and attend some of those meetings.

 Related: 5 Simple Networking Follow-Up Strategies

 8. Give a little to get a lot.
-Give away free samples of your product and ask the recipients to tell their friends if they are pleased.
+To acquire new customers, you need to build trust.
+And one of the best ways to do that is to give away free samples of your product and ask the recipients to tell their friends if they are pleased.
 Or, if you are a consultant, give away some free advice.
 This could be in the form of a newsletter with that contains news or tips and hints, or it could be a free consultation during which you provide just enough information to help the client scope out their project and know that you have the ability to handle it.

 9. Work your personal network.
 Ask your friends if they know of people who can use your services, or people who may know others who could use your services.
 If your pricing structure will allow it, offer friends and business associates a finders' fee for referrals that turn into jobs.